hukpb/huk_pushbullet_demo/README.md

 }

 GET: localhost:8080/api/users

-No restrictions, a simple way to show registered users.
-Registered user list is only maintained for lifespan of server
+No restrictions, it's just a simple way to show the registered users.
+The registered user list is only maintained for the lifespan of the server

 POST: localhost:8080/api/notify

-Only required to send username.
-Supply the access token in header e.g. Access-Token: 12345example example JSON body:
+This only requires a username and the access token in header e.g. Access-Token: 12345example example JSON body:
 {
     "username": "myuser"